 After leading Jackson State to great success and national acclaim, Deion Sanders made the decision to move to the Power Five to coach once-mighty Colorado ahead of the 2023 season.
 The Buffaloes are relying on the biggest name on the coaching market to infuse life into a program that was one of the worst in Power Five in 2022 and lead a quick turnaround.

 Colorado agreed to head-turning contract terms to lure Sanders to Boulder.
 Sanders will immediately become one of the Pac-12’s highest-paid coaches, with a five-year deal carrying a total of $29.5 million.
 His first season will come with a $5.5 million annual salary and annual raises of $200,000.
 The annual salary also stipulates his involvement in press appearances, promotion and development of student-athletes.

 Jonathan Smith, Oregon State University

-Clay Helton of the University of South California and David Shaw of Stanford University both do not have enough public information regarding their contracts since both schools are private universities and are not required to release contracts to the public.
+Lincoln Riley of the University of Southern California and Troy Taylor of Stanford University both do not have enough public information regarding their contracts since both schools are private universities and are not required to release contracts to the public.